mk1342/Tech-Haven/README.md

 One or two paragraphs providing an overview of your project.
 Tell us about your project.

+Tech Haven isn't just a run-of-the-mill tech store.
+It's a treasure trove of peripherals, gadgets, and all things tech, brought to you by trusted vendors from all over the world.
+Every $10 or more purchase earns you points that can be redeemed for amazing tech gear and early access to only the hottest new products.
+Points can also

 Essentially, this part is your sales pitch.

 ## Design Process